Saskatchewan is home for many talented athletes who are vying to represent Team Canada in the Summer and Winter Olympic and Paralympic Games.

 From Ethel Catherwood’s gold-medal high jump at the 1928 Olympics to Brianne Theisen-Eaton’s bronze medal-winning performance in the 2016 Olympic heptathlon, we have a lot to be proud of.

 Schmirler rink, anyone?
 Or how about the world-class achievements of winter Olympian Catriona Le May Doan, dual-season Olympian Hayley Wickenheiser and dual-season Paralympian Colette Bourgonje?

-In 2020, a new class of athletes will make their own history.
-On the road to Tokyo, there will be comeback stories and incredible tales of hard work and dedication.
+A new class of athletes will make their own history at the upcoming Summer and Winter Games.
+On the road, there will be comeback stories and incredible tales of hard work and dedication.
 We’ll also get a first look at some young standouts who will be competing on the world stage for years to come.